-- the good or service does not significantly modify or customise other promised goods or services in the contract - the good or service is not highly dependent on, or interrelated with, other promised goods or services in the contract.
+the goods or services are highly dependent on, or interrelated with, other promised goods or services in the contract.

 Step 3: Determine the transaction price

 Under IFRS 15, the "transaction price" is defined as the amount of consideration an entity expects to be entitled to in exchange for the goods or services promised under a contract, excluding any amounts collected on behalf of third parties (for example, sales taxes).
 The transaction price is not adjusted for effects of the customer's credit risk, but is adjusted if the entity (eg based on its customary business practices) has created a valid expectation that it will enforce its rights for only a portion of the contract price.